 Meat roasts, whole turkeys, and hams

 Meats, especially big-ticket roasts such as beef rib roast, whole turkeys, and whole ham are plentiful.
-So keep an eye on prices and put some away in a free-standing freezer, if you have one–it’s cold enough (<0F) for longer storage of a few months.
-The one in your refrigerator (10-32F) is only good for one-month storage.
+So keep an eye on prices and put some away in a free-standing freezer, if you have one, which is cold enough (<0F) for longer storage of several months.
+The one in your refrigerator (10-32F) is only good for about one-month storage.
 Keep in mind you can cut large roasts into smaller portions to use for family meals at substantial savings: cut rib roasts into steaks, cut turkeys into quarters, and cut large hams into smaller roasts or slices.
-Prices especially drop right after Christmas as retailers start to clear out excess stock.
+Prices will drop right after Christmas as retailers start to clear out excess stock—so think ahead to Easter and even summer grilling season.

 Champagne

 If you’re hosting a New Year’s Eve party or want to stock up on some bubbly for a holiday dinner or a few hostess gifts for events throughout the year, December is a great time to buy champagne and sparkling wine.
 You can find bottles from $10-$30 and of course a lot more.
-Check our list of wine shops with a great selection of sparkling wine offering good value and quality at very affordable prices.
+Check our list of affordable holiday champagne and sparkling wine at local shops offering a great selection of festive bubblies to ring in the New Year.

 Team Football Gear